• Instagram

 • Freeze chicken stock, which will be safe for up to 6 months.

-Side view of cooked stock in a stock pot.
+Side view of cooked vegetables and beige stock in a large stock pot.

-Continue to level up your cooking game with these homemade fall recipes.
-Or level up some of these recipes with your homemade stock:
+Continue to level up your cooking game by using your stock in these homemade fall recipes.

 ★ Did you make this recipe?
 Please give it a star rating below!★